 Pre-requisites and Co-requisites

-This unit describes the performance outcomes, skills and knowledge required to design user interfaces for interactive media products such as web environments, games or e-learning resources.
+This unit describes the skills and knowledge required to design user interfaces for interactive media products such as web environments, games or e-learning resources.

 National Codes, Titles, Elements and Performance Criteria